DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

 </VirtualHost>
 ```

-Finally restart the web server:
+Finally, restart the web server:
 ```bash
 sudo service apache2 restart
 ```

-The webserver will serve "Page Not Found" since the hugo project is empty
+The web server will serve "Page Not Found" since the Hugo project is empty.